Metric space: History

+The idea of an abstract space with metric properties was addressed in 1906 by René Maurice Fréchet and the term metric space was coined by Felix Hausdorff in 1914.

+Fréchet's work laid the foundation for understanding convergence, continuity, and other key concepts in non-geometric spaces.
+This allowed mathematicians to study functions and sequences in a broader and more flexible way.
+This was important for the growing field of functional analysis.
+Mathematicians like Hausdorff and Stefan Banach further refined and expanded the framework of metric spaces.
+Hausdorff introduced topological spaces as a generalization of metric spaces.
+Banach's work in functional analysis heavily relied on the metric structure.
+Over time, metric spaces became a central part of modern mathematics.
+They have influenced various fields including topology, geometry, and applied mathematics.
+Metric spaces continue to play a crucial role in the study of abstract mathematical concepts.

 Basic notions

 A distance function is enough to define notions of closeness and convergence that were first developed in real analysis.
 Properties that depend on the structure of a metric space are referred to as metric properties.
 Every metric space is also a topological space, and some metric properties can also be rephrased without reference to distance in the language of topology; that is, they are really topological properties.

 The topology of a metric space

-For any point x in a metric space M and any real number r > 0, the open ball of radius r around x is defined to be the set of points that are at most distance r from x:
+For any point x in a metric space M and any real number r > 0, the open ball of radius r around x is defined to be the set of points that are strictly less than distance r from x:

-This is a natural way define a set of points that are relatively close to x.
+This is a natural way to define a set of points that are relatively close to x.
 Therefore, a set $N \subseteq M$ is a neighborhood of x (informally, it contains all points "close enough" to x) if it contains an open ball of radius r around x for some r > 0.

 An open set is a set which is a neighborhood of all its points.
 It follows that the open balls form a base for a topology on M. In other words, the open sets of M are exactly the unions of open balls.
 As in any topology, closed sets are the complements of open sets.
 Sets may be both open and closed as well as neither open nor closed.